dmbarbour/wikilon/docs/CommandLine.md

 ## Claw Shell and Effects Model

 AO and Claw code are purely functional.
 However, claw is intended for command-line contexts.
-Each 'command' might be a `state → state` function that is applied to update the state of a shell.
+Each 'command' will be a `state → state` function that is applied to update the state of a shell.
 This state value may contain stacks and workspaces.
 Feedback to the user is achieved by rendering the state, or a partial view of it, for the user.
 A Forth-like REPL, for example, might render the top few values on the stack.

 A command language, to be useful, must enable users to orchestrate external resources beyond the local state of the command shell.
 A user might update a database, query a web server, display an image to screen, control a robot.
-To achieve these effects, we will assume a background agent is able to observe and influence our shell state between user commands.
+To achieve these effects, we will assume a background agent is able to observe and influence our shell state value between user commands.
 As a simplistic case, our background agent may integrate a mail service, and our state may include an inbox and outbox.
 By adding messages to our outbox, we could send messages to influence external systems.
 By receiving messages with our inbox, we could observe external resources to help make new command decisions.

-To orchestrate multi-step behaviors (e.g. query a database then, depending on the result, take one action or another), we must automate our handling of received messages.
-We need a behavior function of a type similar to `(message*state)→state`.
-This function could process messages immediately, modify state, optionally update an outbox.
-This function might record a subset of messages into an inbox or log for human perusal.
-By rendering state after updates by asynchronous messages, rich curses-style and graphical command shells are viable.
+To orchestrate multi-step behaviors on an inbox (e.g. query a database then, depending on the result, take one action or another), we would need to automate our handling of received messages.
+This suggests a function of a type similar to `(message*state)→state`.
+This function could process messages immediately, modify state, optionally update an outbox that is part of state.
+A function might record a subset of messages into an inbox or log for human perusal.
+By rendering state after updates by these asynchronous messages, rich curses-style and graphical command shells should be viable.

+Effects modeled using functional updates on shared state have nice properties:

+* Updates are atomic; we can abort for any reason and restore original state.
+* Priority may be modeled by aborting long-running, low priority computations.
+* Non-termination is an error; termination analysis may be applied uniformly.
+* Asynchronous tasks are represented in state; this can simplify debug views.
+* Effects are asynchronous; generalize easily to open or distributed systems.

-Usefully, the purely functional nature of updates ensures they are atomic.
-We can reject messages that cause runtime type errors or assertion failures and return to our original state.
-We may cancel processing of a message to prioritize a user command, then retry later.
-On the other hand, performance may become an issue, with shell state becoming a bottleneck.
-Users may need to offload the most expensive computations via the effects model, such that the shell remains relatively more responsive.
+On the other hand, performance may be an issue, with shell state becoming a bottleneck.
+Users may need to offload the more expensive computations to other machines via the effects model, such that the shell remains relatively more responsive.

 ### Abstract Virtual Machine (AVM) and Network Model